-Primary Bill Sponsors: Sen. Johnson, Sen. Craven, Sen. Alexander Status: Sidelined by NC Chamber opposition, remains active for 2022
+Primary Bill Sponsors: Sen. Johnson, Sen. Craven, Sen. Alexander

-This bill proposes to expand the ability of certain entities in North Carolina to engage in abusive thirdparty litigation funding, a practice that exposes job creators and others to higher risks for frivolous lawsuits and drives costs upward across our tort system.
+This bill proposes to expand the ability of certain entities in North Carolina to engage in abusive third-party litigation funding, a practice that exposes job creators and others to higher risks for frivolous lawsuits and drives costs upward across our tort system.
 Its passage would threaten progress made by the NC Chamber and NC Chamber Legal Institute to reestablish a top-10 legal climate for business in North Carolina.